 6. “Allergy Free” Zones

 Limiting where your dog is allowed in the house is another great way to reduce allergens.
 Bedrooms and sleeping quarters are a good place to start.
 If the bedrooms are upstairs, train your puppy to stay on the ground floor (and get a baby gate to block off the staircase, at least initially!)
 Carpeted areas and rooms with a lot of upholstery are other areas where you might not want to allow your pet to go.
 Once you establish the ground rules, most will comply.
 It’s important to remember that dogs are extremely social and intelligent creatures, however, and they will suffer if separated too much from their human family.
-As long as the dog is given plenty of attention and not isolated, there is no reason why blocking off certain areas of the home to reduce allergies is a bad thing!
+As long as the dog is given plenty of attention and not isolated (check cages for dogs with separation anxiety), there is no reason why blocking off certain areas of the home to reduce allergies is a bad thing!

 7. Limit the licking